nkh-lab/aosp-simple-service/README.md

 # SimpleService
-Example of the simple Java server.
+Example of the simple Java service.

 ## Properties
 1. System